partiallyordered/el-logger/README.md

 // Prints:
 // {
 //   "ts": "2019-12-02T16:28:56.316Z",
-//   "msg": "but wht is the question?",
+//   "msg": "but what is the question?",
 //   "ctx": {
 //     "answer": 42
 //   }